Here are the top reasons why investors hire us:

 Since 1997 – Our broker has been managing residential, multi family and commercial properties.
 He has had a general contractor license, wrote a book on property management and has taken properties from being boarded up to 100% occupancy.

-Tenants Pay Or Leave – Tenants can pay online, at 7-Elevens or any CVS pharmacy.
-If tenants don’t pay, they leave.
+Tenants Pay Or Leave – Our goal is to watch for tenants who are struggling.
+If your tenant is struggling to stay in business, we have found it’s better to replace the tenant before they can’t make rental payments.
 “Elegant Departures” are the most common form of evictions as “Lock Outs” are used as a last resort.
 Court appearances are no problem.
 We eat lawyers for breakfast.
-This page describes our eviction processes.

 Annual Inspections – Every year you will get report detailing what we have found at the unit and repairs if necessary.